deltaepsilon/firebase-demos/3-reading-data/readme.txt

 Build the demo

-- Open 4-reading-data/index.html.
+- Open 3-reading-data/index.html.
-- Find the last <script> block in the file.
+- Find the script.js file.
 This is all we'll be editing.
 - Note that the comments in file will provide a detailed walkthrough of the code that you'll be writing.
-- Complete the steps as outline in the comments.
+- Complete the steps as outlined in the comments.

 Takeaways

+- Use new Firebase() with the appropriately slashed paths to traverse child nodes.
 - Use the .child function to traverse child nodes.
+- Use the .on function to listen to a ref's value events.
-- Use the .once function to listen to events on a ref.
+- Use the .once function to listen to a ref's value event just once.
 - Listen to the value event to retrieve all of a ref's data as soon as it has arrived from your firebase.
 - The value event's callback receives a data snapshot: https://www.firebase.com/docs/web/api/datasnapshot/
 - Use the dataSnapshot.val function to retrieve the snapshot's data payload.
+- Note the stopListening() function and how it calls .off() on ref events.